B C C Fuba India Ltd.

 During the year under review SKSPJ & Associates Chartered Accountants InternalAuditor of the Company have tendered resignation with effect from 27th August2019 to discontinue its association with the Company as the Internal Auditor.
 Thereforethe Company approached Mr. Raghav Gujral Chartered Accountant who gave their consent tobe appointed as the Internal Auditor to fill the casual vacancy arose due to resignationof SKSPJ & Associates Internal Auditor of the Company for the financial year2019-20.

 As required under Section 139 of the Companies Act 2013 the Company has obtained awritten Consent from Mr. Raghav Gujral Chartered Accountants to such appointment andalso a certificate to the effect that their appointment if made would be in accordancewith Section139(1) of the Companies Act 2013 and the rules made thereunder as may beapplicable.
 SKSPJ & Associates Chartered Accountants New Delhi carried out theinternal audit exercise and submitted their report.

 [C] SECRETARIAL AUDITORS:

-The secretarial audit report confirms that the Company has complies with all therelevant provisions of the Companies Act 2013 SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 and other necessary compliances under various Acts in sofar as applicable to the Company.
+The Secretarial audit report confirms that the Company has complied with all therelevant provisions of the Companies Act 2013 SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 and other necessary compliances under various Acts in sofar as applicable to the Company.
 The report does not contain any qualificationsreservation or adverse remark.